Recommended panel testing at Breda Genetics for this condition:

 Genetic testing strategy

-Due to high genetic heterogeneity and because of some clinical overlap with other genetically determined ophthalmopathies, it is highly recommended that panel testing is performed.
+In the past, it was highly recommended to perform a genetic test based on panels, given the high genetic heterogeneity and the presence of some overlapping traits with other ophthalmopathies of Stargardt’s disease.
 Panels based on clinical exome sequencing (6,000 genes; EXOME PANEL) open the possibility to explore mutations in any additional gene if the first panel is negative.
+Although this indication remains the gold standard, with the identification of more and more mutations that lie outside the coding regions of the ABCA4 gene (i.e., deep intronic, in the UTR, or in the promoter), it is becoming increasingly more necessary to perform sequencing based on the whole genome (GENOME PANEL).
 Large deletions/duplications may be initially inferred by appropriate calculations on sequencing data and later on confirmed by dedicated methods such as MLPA or qPCR.

 Recommended panel testing at Breda Genetics for this condition: